cristiklein/simpy/docs/simpy_intro/process_interaction.rst

 .. currentmodule:: simpy.core

-The :class:`Process` instance that is returned by :meth:`Environment.start()` can be utilized for process interactions.
+The :class:`~simpy.events.Process` instance that is returned by :meth:`Environment.start()` can be utilized for process interactions.
 The two most common examples for this are to wait for another process to finish and to interrupt another process while it is waiting for an event.

 Waiting for a Process
 =====================

-As it happens, a SimPy :class:`Process` can be used like an event (technically, a process actually *is* an event).
+As it happens, a SimPy :class:`~simpy.events.Process` can be used like an event (technically, a process actually *is* an event).
 If you yield it, you are resumed once the process has finished.
 Imagine a car-wash simulation where cars enter the car-wash and wait for the washing process to finish.
 Or an airport simulation where passengers have to wait until a security check finishes.

 Lets assume that the car from our last example magically became an electric vehicle.
 Electric vehicles usually take a lot of time charing their batteries